ionic-team/capacitor/site/docs-md/android/configuration.md

 <string name="app_name">MyApp</string>
 ```

-You might also want to set the Activity name to match the App, for apps that plan to only have one activity (the main web activity running your app):
+You probably also want to set the Activity name to match the App, for apps that plan to only have one activity (the main web activity running your app):

 ```xml
 <string name="title_activity_main">MyApp</string>